serebrov/vimrc/README.md

 But it is easy to do from the insert mode `<C-R>a<C-R>b` and change will be repeatable with dot.

-## Insert/command mode - calculate the expression and insert the result
+## Insert / command mode - calculate the expression and insert the result

 `<C-R>=` - prompt for the expression and insert it